kharus/drl_safe/README.md

 end
 ```

-When the application is run, return the following output (ommitting compilation warnings).
+When the application is run, it returns the following output (ommitting compilation warnings).

 ```
 Investor B purchased a safe from ABC Inc..